Hardship Letter is One of the Most Important Documents in Loan Modification and Short Sale Processing

 A hardship letter should not be longer than one page.
 It can be, but it is better to present your case clearly and concisely in three to four paragraphs at the most.
 Make certain the letter is always dated and signed by all the borrowers on the loan.

 What is hardship?

-The Borrower should be prepared to provide the lender with the supporting information for the hardship.
+The borrower should be prepared to provide the lender with the supporting information for the hardship.
 If the hardship is caused by unemployment, the bank may ask for proof of unemployment income receipts.
-The Bank can ask for a proof of medical bills, evidence of loss of income, divorce decree, etc.
+The bank can ask for proof of medical bills, evidence of loss of income, divorce decree, etc.

 A hardship letter should be well written as it is the main depiction of one's financial situation.
 It describes the reasons for the loan delinquency.
 Hardship is an event that recently occurred and is best described in writing as the figures and numbers on financial statements may not show it well.
 It should also explain anything that will show on taxes, bank statements, etc. An example may be a large deposit that came from a retirement account to keep your bills paid or if last year's taxes showed substantial income but now you are unemployed, etc.

 Do you have questions about writing a hardship letter?

 Contact the experts!
 Email us at email@example.com or call us at 801.745.8400.

 Our company has a dedicated staff to complete short sales with minimal credit damage and a full settlement of deficiency.
 Foreclosure is avoidable, let us help you.